UCSD Urology offers a

 Society of Urologic Oncology-accredited two-year fellowship in urologic oncology.
 Our goal is to prepare aspiring urologic oncologists for a career characterized by leadership and innovation in urologic oncology, while providing a multidisciplinary and disease-based focus and understanding of urologic oncology.

-The urologic oncology fellow participates directly in all complex urologic oncology surgeries at UC San Diego Health System hospitals, and is present for multidisciplinary research and GU Oncology Tumor Board conferences.
+The urologic oncology fellow participates directly in all complex urologic oncology surgeries at UC San Diego Health hospitals, and is present for multidisciplinary research and GU Oncology Tumor Board conferences.

 The first year of the program is mainly dedicated to clinical experience (research and administrative time is also provided).
 The fellow is primarily at the